ipspace/netlab/docs/module/ospf.md

 **Notes:**
 * Dell OS10 does not support OSPF on the so-called *Virtual Network* interface, the VLAN implementation model currently used in our templates.

-[^18v]: Includes Cisco CSR 1000v and Cisco Catalyst 8000v
+[^18v]: Includes Cisco CSR 1000v, Cisco Catalyst 8000v, Cisco IOS-on-Linux (IOL), and IOL Layer-2 image.

 [^Junos]: Includes vMX, vSRX, vPTX and vJunos-switch